LoginRadius/wordpress-identity-plugin/README.md

-The plugin has simple shortcodes that let you add registration, login, forgot password, and reset password interfaces anywhere to your application.
-Or you can create these authentication interfaces from the plugin.
+The plugin has simple shortcodes that let you add registration, login, forgot password, and reset password interfaces anywhere to your application Or you can create these authentication interfaces from the plugin.

 ## Shortcodes